att/netarbiter/sds/openstack-helm-ceph-resiliency-test/host-failure.rst

       usage:   2635 MB used, 44675 GB / 44678 GB avail
       pgs:     182 active+clean

-Case: One host machine where ceph-mon is running is down
+Case: A host machine where ceph-mon is running is down
 ========================================================

 This is for the case when a host machine (where ceph-mon is running) is down.